You know you’ve made it when your business starts bringing in unsolicited referral traffic.

 Once it’s all set up, it can take up to 30 minutes for Google to start tracking your new property.

-Now that you’re properly tracking your referral traffic, it’s time to keep up with its progress!
+Now that you’re properly tracking your it, it’s time to keep up with its progress!

 To find your reports within the GA4 interface, go to Reports.
 Then click on acquisition and finally traffic acquisition.